Hose System to Deliver Emergency Water to a Region after a Disaster

 All of the pumps in the relay can be controlled by a personal computer that is driven from a control panel.

-Once the hose and pumps of the system are deployed, there is no need to dedicate a firefighter
+Once the hose and pumps of the system are deployed, there is no need to dedicate an operator

 to control each pump.